MAC Address Lookup

 The MAC address lookup tool has two modes.
 You either:

-- Input the complete Mac Address or the OUI (organizational unique identifier) of the MAC address or,
+• Find Vendor/Manufacturer details by Inputting the complete Mac Address or the OUI (organizational unique identifier)

 Depending on your input, you will get different results.